 To realize the full potential of this principle, however, you need to continually seek out new experiences that provide for rich learning opportunities – including connecting with others who have valuable experiences to share.
 You need to be “in the arena,” as Teddy Roosevelt famously said.
-But you also need to make sure you effectively mine and reflect upon your prior experiences to extract the full value from them.
+And this occasionally taking a few risks and even seeking stress.

 As Knowles sees it, adult learners tend to rise to the occasion when it comes to learning.
 They “become ready to learn those things they need to know and be able to do in order to cope effectively with their real-life situations.”

 A key implication of this perspective is that you, as a learner, can benefit from a relatively high degree of self awareness.
 What is it you would truly benefit from learning at any point in time?
 How can you connect your learning experiences or potential learning experiences to key aspects of your life and work?
 Are your learning experiences helping you achieve what you had hoped to achieve?